God: "I'm sick of this"

 Do you think the Bible is better off with this story about mysterious “sons of God” taking human women and producing a race of giants?
 Or does the story create more problems than it’s worth?

-Miller says it takes only 10 generations for humanity “to thoroughly pollute God’s creation, morally and spiritually” (page 50).
+It takes only 10 generations for humanity to thoroughly pollute God’s creation, morally and spiritually.
 God decides on a do-over.
 When God says he’s sorry he made people, what do you think he sounds most like?

 - A parent yelling, “I’m sorry I ever had kids,” but saying this only as an exaggerated way of expressing deep disappointment.

-- A fickle God not at all like the one that Jewish tradition says Moses wrote about: “God is not a man….he does not change his mind” (Numbers 23:19 NLT).
+- A fickle God not at all like the one that Jewish tradition says Moses wrote about: “God is not a man….he does not change his mind” (Numbers 23:19 New Living Translation).